Your Facebook and Twitter accounts are humming along. Feedback has been positive. Your customers like what you’re doing.

 - 21.4% rarely or never respond to customer complaints in social media

-- 26.1% of brands reported their reputations have been tarnished by negative social media posts; 15.2% lost customers; 11.4% lost revenue
+- 26.1% of brands reported their reputations got tarnished by negative social media posts; 15.2% lost customers; 11.4% lost revenue

 These aren’t random findings.
 The recent RightNow Customer Experience Impact Report reveals: